-In keeping with its mission, College of Saint Mary seeks to prepare its students to be knowledgeable, forthright, and honest.
+Academic dishonesty is a serious offense.
+It is a form of theft and will be treated as such.
+In keeping with its mission, College of Saint Mary seeks to prepare its students to be knowledgeable, forthright and honest.
 It expects academic honesty from all its members.
-Academic honesty mandates ethical behavior in academic matters, and prohibits, among other things, plagiarism, cheating, tampering with the work of other students, or knowingly furnishing false information.
-(Refer to the Academic Catalog for the Policy for Academic Honesty)
+Academic honesty includes adherence to guidelines established by the instructor in a given course and prohibits, among other things, plagiarism, cheating, tampering with the work of other students or knowingly furnishing false information.